Vermont-Complex-Systems/MOCS-website/docs/getting-started.md

 Welcome to Modeling Complex Systems (MOCS) Fall 2025!
 This is the support website where we'll share most of the class content, excluding homework assignments.
 Homeworks will be available on [Brightspace](https://brightspace.uvm.edu/d2l/login).

 MOCS is designed as a hybrid, graduate level introduction to computational and mathematical modeling of complex systems.
-This is a core course for students at [Vermont Complex Systems Center](https://vermontcomplexsystems.org/), but everybody are welcome.
+This is a core course for students at [Vermont Complex Systems Institute](https://vermontcomplexsystems.org/), but everyone is welcomed.
 We use a breadth-first presentation of varied topics and methods, with hands-on experiences and mini-research problems with an emphasis on the relations and trade-offs between the different approaches.
 Undergraduates are held to the same expectations as graduate students.
 See [syllabus](./syllabus) for more details.

 How is this website organized?